In this section we provide photos and videos of events and activities about The Thomas and Elsie Deeley Foundation and our scholarship recipients.

 We encourage you to watch some of the videos from the Sacred Heart High School Awards Dinner, where you can see profiles of some of our recipients and watch them describe their individual stories and perceptions about the scholarship.
 You can also view a speech by Ted Deeley that provides a firsthand description of The Thomas and Elsie Deeley Foundation and its selection criteria.

 The scholarship recipient videos represent a broad range of students and accomplishments.
-Valerie Moore (1996), a Fairfield University graduate; Matt Alspaugh (2003), a Southern Connecticut State University graduate; and Steven Naylor (2008), a Massachusetts Maritime Academy graduate are featured in the videos.
+Valerie Moore (1996), a Fairfield University graduate and the very first recipient of The Thomas and Elsie Deeley Foundation Scholarship; Matt Alspaugh (2003), a Southern Connecticut State University graduate; and Steven Naylor (2008), a Massachusetts Maritime Academy graduate are featured in the videos.

 The following are selected photos from the Sacred Heart High School Awards Dinner.
 Nine previous scholarship recipients were in attendance, along with four members of The Thomas and Elsie Deeley Foundation Board of Directors.